Tariq Mustafa: Space career

 In 1961, Tariq Mustafa was appointed to lead the team to establish Pakistan's first rocket range in Sonmiani (Baluchistan) and the launching of the Rehbar-1 and Shahpar series of rockets after receiving training at the Wallops Island range and Goddard Space Flight Center of NASA.
 On 7 June 1962 at 1953 hours, Pakistan launched its first solid-fuel rocket into space.

 Later, Tariq Mustafa worked closely with Prof. Abdul Salam and Dr. I.H.
 Usmani (Chairman PAEC) and led the effort to obtain rocket manufacturing technology from France and established rocket manufacturing plants near Mauripur, Karachi.

 He was the pioneer of Nike-Cajun and Judi-Dart, a solid fuel propellent based rocket.
 He closely collaborated with NASA scientists and engineers in the development of solid fuel sounding rockets during the 1960s, particularly the Judi-Dart Sounding Rocket Program.
 He associated with NASA's missile and space rocket program under the mutual agreement with the SUPARCO.

-Pakistan Defense Production Program

-When Prime Minister Zulfikar Ali Bhutto decided to expand and modernize Pakistan's defense, research and production facilities, Tariq Mustafa was brought in as Joint Secretary of the newly formed Defense Production Division in 1974 where he quickly rose to the positions of Additional Secretary and finally Additional Secretary in charge of the Division in 1979.
-He was one of the few non-CSP officers to make it to the most senior level of the Civil Service.
-Over this period Tariq Mustafa guided the establishment of manufacturing facilities for aircraft, tanks, submarines, missile boats and expanded and modernized the production of arms and artillery at their ordnance factories.

-From 1981 to 1986, Tariq Mustafa was appointed Minister Technical at the Pakistan Embassy in Washington D.C to look after the technical interface between US and Pakistan in both the areas of defense and civilian industries.

-In 1986, Prime Minister Muhammad Khan Junejo appointed him as Federal Secretary of Defense Production during which he acquired new and modern weapon systems from France, US, Britain and China and the local production of these systems was established.

 Government and Public Service

 During his 36-year career he has widely travelled to over fifty countries.
 He retired from the government of Pakistan in 1994 as a Senior Federal Secretary.
 Since then, he has devoted himself to the international discourse on Science and Religion and authored a book, Case for God - Based on Reason and Evidence, not Groundless Faith and has been a regular participant in several conferences related to this field.

-From 1989 to 1990, he served as the Chairman, Board of Governors of the Asia Pacific of Technology Transfer (APCCT) ESCAP.
+From 1989 to 1990, he served as the chairman, Board of Governors of the Asia Pacific of Technology Transfer (APCCT) ESCAP.